• Skip to primary navigation

 Australian golf

 The Vic Open, by which, in this instance, we mean the men’s Vic Open, dates back to 1957.
 It was long known as the Victoria Open and was created as the state championship for Victoria, Melbourne being the capital of the “Garden State”.
 Much has changed since the 1950s, in both golf and society and this event is truly ground-breaking in that for several years it has been run at the same time as the women’s Vic Open.
-Since 2019 it has also been co-sanctioned by the European Tour as its growth continues apace.
+The 2019 and 2020 tournaments were co-sanctioned by the European Tour, editions prior to and after have taken place on the PGA Tour of Australasia.

 Without doing a disservice to Victorians, that such a progressive step has been taken in this tournament is something of a surprise.
 The organisers have done a wonderful job though, alongside the International Sports Promotion Society (ISPS, also known as ISPS Handa) and it is hoped that other tournaments will, in time, follow suit.